 Two weeks later, we met again on the bus and resumed the discussion.
 He told me he found our first discussion inspiring.
 It was just ahead of Easter and I told him though I am no longer practicing Christianity, I keep Easter in my own way.
 Easter resonates with me as it makes me think of loved ones who are no longer alive.
 It helps me keep their memory alive.
 We parted company once more as the bus reached my stop.
 I find myself hoping he and I will meet again some day as he is a charming young man and open to discussion of different ideas concerning his faith.

-I enjoy writing and publishing articles and find inspiration for my writings in life with my husband Mika and caring for my dog, Hera.
+I enjoy writing and publishing articles and find inspiration for my writings in life with my husband Mika and caring for my dogs, Hera and Stella.